Frequently Asked Questions

 A: If you can read standard music notation OR tablature numbers, you’re off to a good start.
 Knowing the basic 8 notes of a C scale—CDEFGABC—or the scale + sharps and flats = 12 notes—would be helpful.
 If you play just chords, look for an arrangement that includes a part with chords.

 Q: How many parts are in each arrangement?

 A: An ensemble arrangement has at least two parts, with an average of four parts.
 A baritone ukulele or bass adds depth.
-Usually the parts are designed for several skill levels, from confident beginner to advanced player.
+Usually the parts in Nancy's arrangements are designed for several skill levels, from confident beginner to advanced player.
 The description of each piece shows how many parts there are, and the skill level.

 Q: What types of music are arranged for ensemble?

 A: Any type of music, from simple rounds to swing, to rock ‘n’ roll, to country, to classical.
 The sense of humor in music from the ragtime era has a particular appeal.

 Q: Who wrote the arrangements offered on this website?

 A: Nancy Piver wrote all of the arrangements.
 She has tested every part herself, and enjoys directing ensembles of various sizes to prove, and improve, their playability.